Providing quality education for all

 An estimated 3.7 million children are out-of-school in Afghanistan – 60% of them are girls.

-Low girl enrolment can be explained in part by a lack of female teachers, especially in rural schools.
+The underlining reasons for low girls’ enrolment is insecurity and traditional norms and practices related to girls’ and women’s role in the society.
+Other reasons can be explained in part by a lack of female teachers, especially in rural schools.
 Only 16 per cent of Afghanistan’s schools are girls-only, and many of them lack proper sanitation facilities, which further hinders attendance.
 Certain sociocultural factors and traditional beliefs also undermine girls’ education.
 Girls continue to marry very young – 17 per cent before their 15th birthday.